n-kishaloy/financelib/README.md

-# FinanceLib.jl
+# financelib

 ## Motivation
 The library was created to be a reasonably complete package for all major financial formulas used in Finance.
-The codes are all in *pure* Julia.
+The codes are all in *pure* Rust.
 It encompasses most of the common area of *Finance* - *Accounts, Balance Sheets, Equity, Bonds, Derivatives, Free Cash Flows, Valuations etc*

 The project is currently in *work-in-progress (WIP) stage* and it is *strongly advised **not*** to use it.

 ## Features
-The library exports a base module **FinanceLib** and all domains in Finance are exported as submodule of the same.
+The library exports a base module **financelib** and all domains in Finance are exported as submodule of the same.

 ## Code examples

 ## Installation
-Add the library and import appropriate modules.
+Add the library and use appropriate modules.

 ## Author(s)
 Kishaloy Neogi